buckldav/science/src/content/slides/earth-systems/01/scientific-method.md

 #### 1/3 Detailed Steps of the S.M.

-1. **Observation**: Begin by observing a phenomenon or a set of facts that lead to a question. <!-- .element: class="fragment" data-fragment-index="1" -->
+1. **Observation**: Begin by observing a phenomenon or a set of facts that lead to a question.
-2. **Question**: Formulate a clear, concise question based on the observations. <!-- .element: class="fragment" data-fragment-index="2" -->
+2. **Question**: Formulate a clear, concise question based on the observations.
-3. **Research**: Gather background information to understand the context of the question. <!-- .element: class="fragment" data-fragment-index="3" -->
+3. **Research**: Gather background information to understand the context of the question.

 ---

 #### 2/3 Testing the Hypothesis

-- **Hypothesis**: Propose a tentative explanation or answer to the question. <!-- .element: class="fragment" data-fragment-index="1" -->
+- **Hypothesis**: Propose a tentative explanation or answer to the question.
-- **Experiment**: Design and conduct an experiment to test the hypothesis. <!-- .element: class="fragment" data-fragment-index="2" -->
+- **Experiment**: Design and conduct an experiment to test the hypothesis.
-- **Analysis**: Analyze the data collected during the experiment to draw conclusions. <!-- .element: class="fragment" data-fragment-index="3" -->
+- **Analysis**: Analyze the data collected during the experiment to draw conclusions.

 ---

 #### 3/3 Conclusion and Communication

-1. **Conclusion**: Determine whether the results support or refute the hypothesis. <!-- .element: class="fragment" data-fragment-index="1" -->
+1. **Conclusion**: Determine whether the results support or refute the hypothesis.
-2. **Communication**: Share the findings with the scientific community. <!-- .element: class="fragment" data-fragment-index="2" -->
+2. **Communication**: Share the findings with the scientific community.
-3. **Repetition**: Repeat the experiments to verify results and ensure accuracy. <!-- .element: class="fragment" data-fragment-index="3" -->
+3. **Repetition**: Repeat the experiments to verify results and ensure accuracy.

 ---

 ## Importance of the Scientific Method

-- The scientific method is not a linear process; it's iterative.
+- The scientific method is not a linear process; it's iterative. <!-- .element: class="fragment" data-fragment-index="1" -->
-- It allows for modifications and refinements based on new evidence.
+- It allows for modifications and refinements based on new evidence. <!-- .element: class="fragment" data-fragment-index="2" -->
-- It helps ensure that scientific knowledge is reliable and accurate.
+- It helps ensure that scientific knowledge is reliable and accurate. <!-- .element: class="fragment" data-fragment-index="3" -->

 ---